 This experience has opened up distinct opportunities for a new and more aggressive type of cyber attack that is interested in damaging or slowing business more so than the traditional goal of scamming money.
 Therefore, now is a much more critical time to harden the security of our systems.

 - Migration to the cloud.
 Managing a company and remote employees is much easier and more secure from the cloud, as many organizations have had to learn sooner than intended.
-Any good reasoning to put off the migration any longer has been eliminated.
+Any good reasoning to put off the migration has been eliminated.

 - Securing the supply chain.
 Most IT/security teams worry about the security of supply chains, as they should.
 Hackers have long used third parties as the entry point into larger, data-rich companies, and with all the companies connected along the supply chain, the risk grows greater.
 Now is the time to strengthen requirements.